wthrowe/rfcs/text/0000-osstring-string-interface.md

 duplicates the work of performing the pattern matching.
 For `str` this operation can be performed using a single search followed by slicing.)

-It is not currently possible to read or write `OsString`s in a platform-independent manner.
-Adding this functionality is likely desirable.